This six-week residential program gives students the opportunity to live on campus and take college courses.

 Regular Upward Bound andPre-Bridge participants take classes to receive half of a high school credit in communications from the North Dakota Department of Public Instruction.
 Students are given pre- and post-tests in each subject and teachers monitor their grades through weekly progress reports which are mailed home and kept in their student files.

-English All participants in grades 9-11 will participate in appropriate composition and literature courses including units on grammar, writing and communication.
+All participants in grades 9-11 will participate in appropriate composition and literature courses including units on grammar, writing and communication.

-Algebra I is designed to give participants a solid foundation in all areas of basic expressions and formulas.
+This course is designed to give participants a solid foundation in all areas of basic expressions and formulas.

-Geometry is designed to give the participants a broad understanding of geometry and its principles, including, but not limited to, using formulas, theorems and logic.
+Designed to give the participants a broad understanding of geometry and its principles, including, but not limited to, using formulas, theorems and logic.

-Algebra II is designed to give the participants a broad background in all areas of algebra including problem solving techniques, logic, inequalities, laws of exponential expressions, radicals and solving quadratic equations.
+Designed to give the participants a broad background in all areas of algebra including problem solving techniques, logic, inequalities, laws of exponential expressions, radicals and solving quadratic equations.

-Advanced Algebra/ Pre-Calc is designed to give participants an overview of algebraic techniques and functions through pre-calculus applications.
+Designed to give participants an overview of algebraic techniques and functions through pre-calculus applications.

-Biology will provide an introduction and overview of the high school sophomore biology class.
+Provide an introduction and overview of the high school sophomore biology class.
 Topics covered may include the origin(s) of life, the cell theory and structure, genetics, taxonomy, anatomy, physiology, botany, zoology and ecology.
 Laboratory and field experience will be an integral part of the class.

-Chemistry will provide participants with an introduction and preparation for the high school chemistry class.
+Provide participants with an introduction and preparation for the high school chemistry class.
 Topics covered may include the atomic theory, molecules, structure of matter, elements and compounds, the Periodic Table, types of reactions, balancing equations, stoichiometry, organic chemistry and uses of chemicals and their impact on our lives.
 Laboratory experiences will be an integral part of the class.

-Physics will provide participants with general introduction to high school physics.
+Provide participants with general introduction to high school physics.
 Topics covered may include matter and energy, forces and motion, the Kinetic Theory, the Quantum Theory, waves, electricity and nuclear physics.

 Laboratory experience will be an integral part of the class.